shelialia/tp/docs/DeveloperGuide.md

 **MSS:**
 1. Concierge retrieves a !!guest (UC02)!!
-2. Concierge requests to delete the guest, passing the guest’s ID.
+2. Concierge requests to delete the guest, passing the guest’s index in displayed list.
 3. GuestBook confirms the deletion of the guest.
    Use case ends.

 **Extensions:**
 <box type="warning" header="3a.
 Guest Not Found" light>
     <ul>
       <li>3a1.
-GuestBook detects that the provided guest ID does not exist in the system.</li>
+GuestBook detects that the provided guest index does not exist in the system.</li>
       <li>3a2.
 GuestBook informs the Concierge that the guest was not found.<br>Use case ends.</li>
     </ul>
 </box>